thoughtbot/superglue/docs/fragments.md

 They're not just about DRY'ing your views - they're also about semantic identification.
 When you extract a `_header.html.erb`, you're declaring "this thing is a header" with its own identity and boundary.
 Its valuable information that is often lost when rendered with a view.
-Preserving that on the client side would be invaluable.

 Enter fragments: